-If one has a budget in hand, it is easy to motivate the employees, even the hard laborers.
-But we can not offer a raise every other month to every other guy, can we?
+If one has a budget, it is easy to motivate the employees.
+But we can not offer a raise every other month, can we?
 On the top of that, US economy is battling the crisis right now.
-Companies are on budget and profit margins are tighter as ever.
-Having said that, interviewers try to find out if you have some ideas of motivating the workforce, without a need to pay them more money for the time they spend in job.
-Creative applicants should be aware of some ways of motivating the others.
+Profit margins are tighter as ever.
+Interviewers try to find out if you have some ideas of motivating the people, without a need to pay them anything extra.
+Good HR job applicant will come up with some ideas.

-Stress the importance of the task
+Stress the importance of motivation